| Title: | Personal R package for Jordi Rosell |

 An integer with the min desired cores (default 2) |

 The detect_cores function uses parallelly package.
-It returns the desired max cores if available or it fails if not min cores are available.
+It returns the desired max cores if available or it fails if not min cores are available (excluding parallelly.availableCores.omit reserved cores or 1 if not defined).

 Fit a workflow with specific parameters